pnnl/Smisc/README.md

-### Smisc (Sego Miscellaneous)
+### Smisc

 An R package containing a collection of functions for statistical computing and data manipulation.
-Please cite it as follows:
+You can find package documentation [here](https://pnnl.github.io/Smisc).

+#### To cite:

 Sego LH.
 2016.
 Smisc: Sego Miscellaneous.
 A collection of functions for statistical computing and data manipulation in R.
 Pacific Northwest National Laboratory. http://pnnl.github.io/Smisc.